Poseida Therapeutics Announces - GuruFocus.com

 SAN DIEGO, Aug.
 4, 2022

 SAN DIEGO, Aug.
-4, 2022 /PRNewswire/ -- Poseida Therapeutics, Inc. (Nasdaq: PSTX), a clinical-stage biopharmaceutical company utilizing proprietary genetic engineering platform technologies to create cell and gene therapeutics with the capacity to cure, today announced that it has commenced an underwritten public offering of shares of its common stock.
-In addition, Poseida expects to grant the underwriters a 30-day option to purchase up to an additional 15% of the shares of its common stock offered in the offering.
+4, 2022 /PRNewswire/ -- Poseida Therapeutics, Inc. (Nasdaq: PSTX), a clinical-stage biopharmaceutical company utilizing proprietary genetic engineering platform technologies to create cell and gene therapeutics with the capacity to cure, today announced the pricing of an underwritten public offering of 20,000,000 shares of its common stock at a public offering price of $3.50 per share.
+The gross proceeds to Poseida from the offering, before deducting underwriting discounts and commissions and other estimated offering expenses, are expected to be approximately $70.0 million.
+In addition, Poseida has granted the underwriters a 30-day option to purchase up to an additional 3,000,000 shares of its common stock.
 All of the shares to be sold in the offering are to be sold by Poseida.
-The offering is subject to market and other conditions, and there can be no assurance as to whether or when the offering may be completed, or the actual size or terms of the offering.

-Piper Sandler and William Blair & Company, L.L.C. are acting as joint book-running managers for the offering.
-Cantor Fitzgerald & Co. and BTIG, LLC are also acting as book running managers for the offering.
+The offering is expected to close on or about August 8, 2022, subject to customary closing conditions.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or other jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or other jurisdiction.